Institutional-Cultural Coherence and Economic Development: The Case of the Spanish Regions

 100 Pages Posted: 7 Jul 2020 Last revised: 11 Jun 2021

 Date Written: June 11, 2020

-This article explores the heterogeneous effects of liberal institutions on economic performance depending on the existence of coherent cultural traits.
+This article explores the effect of cultural traits coherent with liberal institutions on economic performance.
 The matching between cultural traits and institutions is what we refer to as cultural-institutional coherence.
 We study the role played by cultural-institutional coherence on the paths followed by Spanish regions after the country’s liberal reforms in the 19th century.
-Specifically, we show that liberal reforms induced major changes in Spanish institutions and triggered a significant rearrangement in the distribution of economic development across regions, favoring those regions with cultural traits more coherent with liberal institutions.
+We argue that liberal reforms brought important changes in Spanish institutions and contributed to induce a major rearrangement in the distribution of economic development across regions, favoring those regions with cultural traits more coherent with liberal institutions.
 Endogeneity issues are solved resorting to the different political paths that the regions experienced in their distant past.
-Political paths are assessed in terms of municipal autonomy in the Middle Ages and constraints on the executive in the early modern age which, we argue, are good instruments for culture.
+Political paths are assessed in terms of municipal autonomy in the Middle Ages and constraints on the executive in the early modern period which, we argue, are good instruments for culture.

 Keywords: Economic development, institutions, culture